 Photos Are Hard

 We knew it would be hard photographing the festival, but boy, was it even harder!
 The lanterns are hot and have to be held just right so they don’t catch on fire in your hands.
 We found it very very hard to get a good photo that wasn’t blurry and was also properly lit.
-Tripods weren’t a big help, because you have to be mobile.
+Tripods weren’t a big help, because you have to be mobile as the lanterns move quickly.
 Just a warning that taking photos will be hard!

 It Lasts 10 Minutes